StarryNight00/DJD2BlueLight/README.md

 NPC's appropriate field in the editor and fill out the conversation as they pleased, allowing for choices to be made as well.

-A rudimentary karma system for the playerwas also developed by Pedro, but the end goal we hoped to achieve with it in the game was, unfortunately, not achieve, although the system present allows for it to be completed at a later date.
+A rudimentary karma system for the player was also developed by Pedro, but the end goal we hoped to achieve with it in the game was, unfortunately, not achieve, although the system present allows for it to be completed at a later date.